nicholasadamou/set-me-up/README.md

 The recommended way to obtain `set-me-up` is by forking the [blueprint setup](https://github.com/nicholasadamou/set-me-up-blueprint), which is an own lean repo that comes preconfigured with a [tag](#using-rcm) and module.

 You might wonder why not work directly with this repo?
-Having an own repo for your dotfiles and `set-me-up` customizations has a few advantages:
+Having remote and external repo for your dotfiles and `set-me-up` customizations has a few advantages:

 - It is loosely coupled, making your life way easier.
 The only connection between your repo and `set-me-up` is through the installer.
 - You can easily walk away from using `set-me-up` but can keep your precious dotfiles and shell scripts.